ANNarchy/ANNarchy/docs/manual/Connector.rst

 connect_one_to_one
 ------------------------

-A neuron of the postsynaptic population forms a connection with only *one* neuron of the presynaptic population, the one having exactly the same rank.
+A neuron of the post-synaptic population forms a connection with only *one* neuron of the pre-synaptic population, the one having exactly the same rank.
 The two populations must have the same geometry:

 .. code-block:: python